MakeSchool-Tutorials/Node-Reddit-Clone/P07-Associate-Posts-And-Comments-With-User/content.md

 git push
 ```

+ Through the code above, you have now successfully **restricted functionality based on authentication status**.
+Right on!

 # Associating the `author` of Comments and Posts

 So now we want people to take responsibility for their silly posts on Reddit.js.